JohnTong12/JohnTong12/README.md

 # 👋 Hey, I’m John Tong

-I'm a Data Scientist with passion to uncover patterns and processes, solve complex problems and drive insights
+I'm a Data Scientist , with passion to uncover patterns and processes , solve complex problems and drive insights

 ---